 The educational objectives consist of core courses, which provide a foundation in general Biomedical Informatics methods, techniques, and theories, while the qualitative, quantitative, information technology, and domain objectives enable students to apply these methods to one or more areas of specialization in bioinformatics, clinical informatics, public health informatics, or translational informatics.

 All students are required to take five Biomedical Informatics core courses.
-They are BINF G4000 Acculturation to Programming and Statistics (students may place out by means of a placement exam given on the first day of class by faculty teaching the course), BINF G4001 Introduction to Computer Application in Health Care and Biomedicine, BINF G4002 Computational Methods, and BINF G4003 Symbolic Methods.
+They are BINF G4000 Acculturation to Programming and Statistics (students may place out by means of a placement exam given on the first day of class by instructor), BINF G4001 Introduction to Computer Application in Health Care and Biomedicine, BINF G4002 Computational Methods, and BINF G4003 Symbolic Methods.
 Students are required to take another core course which is either BINF G6002 Research Methods or BINF G4013 Biological Sequence Analysis depending on their area of study.
 In addition, students are required to take additional courses, which are qualitative, quantitative, and information technology objectives and domain specific courses.
 The domain specific areas comprise clinical, biological, translational, and public health courses.
 Curriculum requirements and distribution of objective and domain specific courses vary depending on the degree and area of specialization.
 In addition to the 5 department core courses, MA students are required to take 4 additional courses comprising the educational objectives and domain specific categories, and one research projects course (BINF G6001) , which will ultimately result in a Master’s Essay, the content of which is left to the discretion of the research advisor.
 In addition to the 5 department core courses, PhD students are required to take 5 additional courses comprising the educational objective and domain specific areas, one ethics course (CMBS G4010) and research courses (BINF G6001, BINF G9001) to support their dissertation work.

 Students who meet courses in the educational objectives through prior graduate courses may not be required to take further courses in these areas as determined by their academic advisor or the graduate program director, but must fulfill the Columbia University requirement of the minimum number of points of Columbia University instruction and residence units required for the degree (60 points and 6 residence units for PhD students, 30 points and 2 residence units for MA students).